-We are acutely aware of the uncertainty that everyone around the world has lived with since the COVID-19 shelter-in-place orders were given earlier this year.
-Now that Columbus is slowly re-opening, and federal, state, and local experts have provided guidance for schools, we would like to share our own plans for returning to campus in Fall 2020.
-We continue to strive to provide a learning environment, even during this unprecedented time, that places the well-being of our students, faculty, and staff at the forefront while also maintaining the unique factors that make a Wellington education excellent.
+Wellington continues to strive to provide a learning environment, even during this unprecedented time, that places the well-being of our students, faculty, and staff at the forefront while also maintaining the unique factors that make our school's education excellent.
 As always, the safety and security of your child is our top priority.
 To that end:

-- August 26-September 4, 2020 will be used to ensure that every aspect of our return is as safe as possible.
-This time will allow us to monitor county alert level markers as well as additional protocol training for staff and faculty.
-During this time, Wellington will safely host new families intake conferences, cohort-style grade and/or division level orientations and learning opportunities for our youngest learners to 'practice' their safe new way of being in the school. - Beginning September 8, all students will attend school five days a week. - We know that each family will have unique needs, so we have developed education models that build optionality and flexibility through technology, curriculum, and culture. - We are completing detailed plans designed around the Wellington student experience with safety, well-being, and engaged learning as our primary focus.
+- We are committed to providing learning on campus for students five days a week. - We know that each family will have unique needs, so we have developed education models that build optionality and flexibility through technology, curriculum, and culture. - We are completing detailed plans designed around the Wellington student experience with safety, well-being, and engaged learning as our primary focus.